Why Bitcoin (BTC) Supply Is A Finite Number? Why 21 Million?

 Now, if we move on to the math part, we will understand why this limit occurred.

 - As we know, a new block is formed in the blockchain every 10 minutes

 - 6 blocks/hour * 24 hours = 144 blocks/day

 - 144 blocks are produced in a day, it takes 1458 days to produce 210,000 blocks.
 This equals almost 4 years.

 - If we summarize all the block mining reward rate over the years, we get: 210,000x(50 + 25 + 12.5 + 6.25 + 3.125 + 1.5625 + 0.78125 + ……..) ≈ 21million

 It turns out we are getting a value that approaches 21 million in total but never reaches.
 So we can say the maximum possible supply limit is 21 million.
 Theoretically, it is not possible to produce more.
 Although this mathematical interpretation is acceptable, the real answer will probably never be known until Satoshi Nakamoto’s true identity is revealed.

 What will happen after the last Bitcoin is produced

 If the amount of bitcoin generated is halved every four years, all coins will be produced by 2040.
 Bitcoin’s supply is limited to 21 million, and once all coins mined, there will never be new bitcoins.
 Unless a change in protocol is made to increase the supply.
 Right now, it is unclear how reaching this limit will affect the price of the digital currency.
+Many people around the world show interest in trading of Bitcoin and compare to old days, buying bitcoin with cash has become a thing too.
 Without the incentive provided by a BTC reward at the end of a demanding and costly mining process, it can be hard to oblige miners to support the network with only the transaction fees.
 But on the other hand, once the supply is stabilized, any increase in demand will put upward pressure on prices.